cloudify-cosmo/cloudify-manager/vagrant/README.md

     Note :

-    This process may be very long (estimated time of 20 minutes) it is highly recommended you to create a snapshot of this machine immediately after it is finished.
+    This process may be very long (estimated time of 20 minutes) it is highly recommended that you create a snapshot of this machine immediately after it is finished.

-        1. Take the snapshot : run "vagrant snapshot take manager"
+        vagrant snapshot take manager

-        2. To revert the machine back to its original state : run "vagrant snapshot go manager"
+    To revert back to the snapshot

+        vagrant snapshot go manager

 - vagrant ssh.